 As part of a successful eviction case, a landlord can recover certain damages suffered as a result of the commercial tenant's breach.
 This can include but is not limited to the following.

 - Costs of repair for damage to the property (including structural elements, unapproved changes, water damage, etc.),

 - Recovery of eviction costs,

 - Damages related to the early termination of the lease agreement (subject to the landlord's duty to mitigate damages), and

 - Specific performance of lease terms (requires the party to comply with the lease agreement).

 Consult a Massachusetts Commercial Eviction Attorney at the Katz Law Group

 When a commercial tenant breaches a lease or rental agreement, it is important that you as the landlord enforce your rights.
 Massachusetts law grants landlords different remedies, including the right to evict a tenant.
 With experienced legal help, you can effectively protect your rights.

-The attorneys at the Katz Law Group are highly experienced in the area of commercial lease agreement enforcement as well as eviction.
+At the Katz Law Group, we have experience in the area of commercial lease agreement enforcement as well as eviction.
 We have 36 years of litigation and business experience necessary to protect your rights.
 Contact us online today or call us at (508) 480-8202 for a consultation.
 We help commercial landlords enforce their rental agreements in Framingham, Worcester, Marlborough, and the rest of Massachusetts.